-[See Graduation and Standardized Testing.]
+[See Graduation and Standardized Testing ]

-ENGLISH LANGUAGE LEARNERS (All Grade Levels)
+English Learners (All Grade Levels)

-An English Language Learner (ELL), sometimes referred to as a student who is Limited English Proficient (LEP), is entitled to receive specialized linguistic services from the district.
-A Language Proficiency Assessment Committee (LPAC) will be formed on each campus to determine whether a student qualifies for services.
-The LPAC consists of campus personnel and at least one parent representative of a student identified as ELL.
-The student's parent must consent to language services recommended by the LPAC for an ELL student before the district can receive funding for the student.
-An eligible student will receive linguistic services to which the student is entitled pending the receipt of parental consent.
+A student who is an English Learner (EL) is entitled to receive specialized services from the district.
+A Language Proficiency Assessment Committee (LPAC) will be formed, which will consist of both district personnel and at least one parent representative, to determine a student's eligibility for bilingual education (Grades PK-6) or English as a Second Language (ESL) program (Grades PK-12).
+The student's parent must consent to any services recommended by the LPAC for an EL.
+An eligible student will be placed in the appropriate classroom setting pending the receipt of parental consent or denial of services.